vihari/slides/mlr_iitb.md

 ###### A Case study ######
 An implementation of the scaled-down ALexNet for CIFAR10 described in the paper is available as a [tensorflow model](https://github.com/tensorflow/models/blob/master/slim/nets/cifarnet.py) (perhaps implemented by this team).

-I trained this network on true CIFAR10 dataset and with pixels randomized in CIFAR10.
+I trained this network on the true CIFAR10 dataset and with pixels randomized in CIFAR10.
 The parameter configuration is as follows:
 ```txt
 optimizer: SGD